-The start-up crowdfunding exemption allows a start-up or early stage issuer to raise relatively small amounts of capital by distributing securities to investors without filing a prospectus (start-up prospectus exemption).
-It allows a funding portal to facilitate trades of those securities without having to register as a dealer (start-up registration exemption).
-A registered dealer may also operate a funding portal.
-It would not rely on the exemption.
+- a start-up or early stage issuer to raise relatively small amounts of capital by distributing securities to investors without filing a prospectus (the start-up prospectus exemption) if they distribute their securities through a funding portal; and - a funding portal to facilitate trades of those securities without having to register as a dealer (startup registration exemption).

 The purpose of this guide is to assist funding portals.

 In this guide, "regulator" means the securities regulator or regulatory authority in a participating jurisdiction.